 8. Risk Perception: Perception of risk differs from person to person.

-These variations underscore the importance of assessing risk tolerance when crafting an investment strategy.
+These variations underscore the importance of carefully assessing your risk tolerance when crafting an investment strategy, ensuring that your portfolio aligns with your financial goals, time horizon, and comfort level with market fluctuations.

 Diversification Strategies